 Differential Tractography

-Differential tractography compares one scan to another and map capture neuronal change reflected by a decrease of anisotropy.
-Differential tractography integrates the “tracking-the-difference” paradigm as opposed to the “tracking-the-existence” used in the conventional setting.
-This is realized by adding one tracking criterion to screen if trajectories have a decrease of anisotropy.
-Differential tractography greatly increases the sensitivity and specificity of the diffusion metrics by aggregating results along white matter pathways.
+Differential tractography compares one scan to another to map neuronal changes reflected by a decrease of anisotropy.
+Differential tractography integrates the “tracking-the-difference” paradigm as opposed to the “tracking-the-existence” used in conventional settings.
+This is realized by adding one tracking criterion to screen if trajectories have a decrease in anisotropy.
+Differential tractography greatly increases the sensitivity and specificity of diffusion metrics by aggregating results along white matter pathways.

 Differential tractography can be applied to DTI data, multi-shell data, and DSI data.
 The anisotropy can be derived from DTI or GQI.
-Higher b-value signals will be more sensitive to early-stage neuronal changes, whereas low b-value signals may include a lot of physiological fluctuations, and you may expect a higher false discovery rate (FDR).
+Higher b-value signals will be more sensitive to early-stage neuronal changes, whereas low b-value signals may include a lot of physiological fluctuations, potentially leading to a higher false discovery rate (FDR).
 In the original differential tractography study, we used 256-direction grid sampling with b-max=4000 or even up to 7000 to get excellent FDR values lower than 0.05.
-Using DTI data may increase FDR to 0.2.
+Using DTI data may increase FDR up to 0.2.

 There are 4 types of differential tractography, and the applicable types depend on the experiment design.